Story and Photos by Alison Gardner, Editor, Travel with a Challenge

 Lively cultural festivals, many harking back to the islands’ slave history, happen throughout the year.
 They are very much for the locals and by the locals with visitors always made welcome.
 Varying from year to year they may feature the Big Drum Festival, the Quadrille Dance Festival, the Maroon Festival, Carnival (including the fascinating ‘Shakespear Mas’ competition found only on Carriacou), the Parang Festival, and a four-decades-old Regatta that celebrates the islands’ deep association with seamanship and boat building.

 The Carriacou Maroon and Regional String Band Music Festival (April) is a non-stop, three-day affair with bands from other Caribbean countries, as well as traditional food, big drum dancing and other cultural activities.
 Accommodation is impossible to find if you don’t book your bed early.
 I wanted to attend but was deterred by firm declarations of sold out accommodation.
 From the lively, colorful photos I saw when I visited Carriacou a week after, I regretted not being bolder, jumping on the ferry anyway and taking my chances!
+After being on a COVID hiatus since 2019, this festival promises to return in April 2023.

 If people seemed puzzled by my interest in visiting Carriacou, they were absolutely mystified that I would devote even half a day to the small volcanic island of Petite Martinique, another 5 km/3 mi northeast of Carriacou.
 With a church, a primary school, a supermarket, and one road, why would I do that if I didn’t have any family to visit?
 Linky just smiled as he put me on the Osprey Express ferry for the 20-minute dash there.